keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 for every API request.
 The difference is that the `requiredHeaders` configuration specifies only the header names.
 The actual values must be provided in the [`config`](/extend/generic-extractor/configuration/config/) configuration section.
 This is useful in case the header values change dynamically or they are provided as part of [template configuration](/extend/generic-extractor/registration/).
-The `api` configuration section:
+If the `api` configuration section looks like this:

 {% highlight json %}
 "http": {